0xGlitchbyte/100-days-of-code/r1-log.md

 ## R1D10
 Chill day, mostly read docs on Astro and began migrating content from Hugo.
 No code written today, but learn a lot about Astro and some frontend dev in general to get familiar with the framework.

+## R1D11
+Migrated site to Astro.
+Picked a theme and setup the defaults.
+Tried getting a pipeline for gitlab pages going, but no dice.
+It bulds and tests without issue, but deploy doesnt work.
+I suspect it has something to do with the conflict between how Astro and Gitlab use the "public" dir.
+Will investigate tomorrow.